VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/README.md

 ## DEFCON 31 | Red Team Village | RedOps

 ## Getting Started
+Ready to rock!
 The last few months have definitely been a journey from high to low for me.
-I have challenged myself once again by creating this workshop or project for the **Red Team Village** at **DEF CON 31**, which is my biggest project yet.
-I am happy and a bit proud to share my hard work with the infosec community.
-I hope it is useful and a good reference/resource to learn or teach community members about syscalls, direct syscalls, indirect syscalls.
+I have challenged myself once again by creating this workshop or project for the** Red Team Village** at **DEF CON 31** and presenting my biggest project yet to the infosec community.
+I am happy and a bit proud to share my hard work with the community.
+I hope it is useful and a good reference/source of mostly free material for community members to learn or teach others about syscalls, direct syscalls, indirect syscalls.

 All the **theory** and **playbooks for the exercises** can be found in the [**wiki**](https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/wiki) and the **POCs** for the **exercises** can be found here on the **main page**.